$\mathcal{L}_1$Quad: $\mathcal{L}_1$ Adaptive Augmentation of Geometric Control for Agile Quadrotors with Performance Guarantees: Experimental results

 \section{Experimental results}

-We demonstrate the performance of $\mathcal{L}_1$Quad on a custom-built quadrotor shown in Figure~\ref{fig:quadrotor with reference frames}.
+We demonstrate the performance of $\mathcal{L}_1$Quad on a custom-built quadrotor shown in Fig~\ref{fig:quadrotor with reference frames}.
 The quadrotor weighs 0.63~kg with a 0.22~m diagonal motor-to-motor distance.
 We use four T-Motor F60 2550KV BLDC motors with T5150 tri-blade propellers.
 The motors are driven by a Lumenier Elite 60A 4-in-1 ESC and a 4S Lipo battery.
 The quadrotor is controlled by a Pixhawk 4 mini flight controller running the ArduPilot firmware.
-We modify the firmware to enable the geometric controller and the $\mathcal{L}_1$ adaptive control, which both run at 400~Hz on the Pixhawk.
+We modify the firmware \footnote{Our firmware can be accessed from https://github.com/sigma-pi/L1Quad} to enable the geometric controller and the $\mathcal{L}_1$ adaptive control, which both run at 400~Hz on the Pixhawk.
 Position feedback is provided by 9 Vicon V16 cameras, covering a motion capture volume of $7 \times 5 \times 3$ m$^3$.
 A ground station routes the Vicon measurements to the Pixhawk through Wifi telemetry at 50~Hz.
 We use ArduPilot's EKF to fuse the Vicon measurements with IMU readings onboard.
 A list of parameters in the experiments is shown in Table~\ref{tb: parameters in experiments}.
-Note that all the experimental results shown below use the same parameters for the geometric controller and the $\mathcal{L}_1$ adaptive control.
-We use the terms ``$\mathcal{L}_1$ on'' and ``$\mathcal{L}_1$ off'' to indicate that the system is controlled with and without the $\mathcal{L}_1$ adaptive control, respectively.
+We use the terms ``$\mathcal{L}_1$ on'' and ``$\mathcal{L}_1$ off'' to indicate that the system is controlled with and without the $\mathcal{L}_1$ adaptive control, respectively. \begin{remark} We tune the control parameters $K_p$, $K_v$, $K_R$, and $K_{\Omega}$ in Table~\ref{tb: parameters in experiments} to ensure that the quadrotor hovers and tracks a circular trajectory with 1 m radius and 0.5 m/s linear speed, achieving a {root-mean-square error (RMSE)} of less than 3 cm.
+We then tune the bandwidth of the low-pass filter $\omega_c$ to balance the performance and the robustness.
+These parameters tuned in nominal scenarios are then employed in all the experiments presented below.
+We do not retune the parameters for any specific case. \end{remark}